gx-dk/stfx/readme.md

 stfx : Structs To/From XML
 ==========================

-stfx is a program that translates a group of C++ structure and enum definitions and generates code to sae the data to an XML file and restore an XML file into the data structure.
+stfx is a program that translates a group of C++ structure and enum definitions and generates code to save the data to an XML file and restore an XML file into the data structure.

-stfx was concieved for the task of loading and saving a configuration file, automating this task has been seen to be benifitical.
+stfx was conceived for the task of loading and saving a configuration file, automating this task has been seen to be beneficial.

 stfx generates code that can translate enum strings to enums and enums to enum strings.
 Code is also generated that allows fmt::format to handle enum parameters directly, converting instances of the enums to strings in the output.